About Us

 Graduate students are at the heart of our open-source program.
 They work with SLU researchers to understand their software needs, iterate on software prototypes, and deliver proof of concept solutions.
 Graduate students lead and mentor our undergraduate open-source developers.

-Current Graduate Assistant Team Leads
+Current Tech Leads

 Individual Developers